Stone temple on Bhutan's mountains

 Bhutanese Ngultrum

 The Bhutanese Ngultrum (Nu) is the local currency of Bhutan and equal in value to the Indian Rupee.
 It is a closed currency so you will not be able to buy this before you arrive.
-All major currencies, such as US Dollars, Sterling Pounds and Euros, and traveller’s cheques can be exchanged at Paro Airport, banks and hotels.
+All major currencies, such as US Dollars, Sterling Pounds and Euros, and traveller’s cheques can be exchanged at Paro Airport, banks, hotels and the local market.
 Hotels in the towns will accept foreign currency but we recommend that you take local currency on the actual trek with you for incidentals and souvenirs.

 Bhutan is a cash economy and credit cards are not commonly accepted.
 Mastercard may be accepted in larger shops and hotels, but Amex is rarely accepted.
 If you are relying on a credit or debit card for emergency funds while you travel, make sure you tell your card issuer that you will be using it abroad, or you may find that it won't work when you really need it.